-If you don’t travel to Southeast Europe very often, Croatian customs may seem a bit different than what you’re used to.
+If you don’t travel to the Southeast Europe very often, Croatian customs may seem a bit different than what you’re used to.
 We’ll try to give you a heads-up about some of the most important things you’ll encounter during your stay.

 Croatian is a South-Slavic language, but we only use the Latin alphabet.
 If you speak a different Slavic language, you’ll probably be able to understand most of the written information.
 The spoken language may provide a challenge, but if you talk really slowly, people might understand you fairly well.